-- In addition, transit users with accessibility needs will benefit from the purchase of 21 new fully accessible, paratransit city buses which will replace the existing fleet over the next seven years. - A new transit hub at the Allandale GO Station and a new connection hub downtown will offer transit users a better connected and more integrated public transit system. - o The Government of Ontario is providing more than \$13.6 million, while the City of Barrie's contribution is more than \$10.9 million. - o The Government of Canada is investing more than \$16.4 million in these projects through the Public Transit Infrastructure Stream (PTIS) of the Investing in Canada infrastructure plan. - For more details, please visit: Canada and Ontario invest in more accessible public transit infrastructure for Barrie residents
+- o The Government of Canada is investing more than \$16.4 million in these projects through the Public Transit Infrastructure Stream (PTIS) of the Investing in Canada infrastructure plan. - For more details, please visit: Canada and Ontario invest in more accessible public transit infrastructure for Barrie residents

-67. July 9th (Update) - Ontario Extending Emergency Orders During COVID-19 Outbreak- Currently Active
+69. July 9th (Update) - Ontario Extending Emergency Orders During COVID-19 Outbreak- Currently Active